 Robby Puccinelli wins the SNS Outstanding Undergraduate Student Award and the UCM Research Week Best Poster Award (March 2014)!!
 Congrats Robby

 David Quint gives an invited talk at Symposium on " Collective Motion Across Scales" at the American Physical Society March meeting in Denver.

 We are organizing an invited session on "Collective motion across scales: From Proteins to Animals" atAPS March Meeting 2014 in Denver

 David Ando's paper on the "physical bioinformatics" of disordered nucleoporin sequences published in PLoS ONE

-Postdoc Nickolay Korabel starts a new position at University of Manchester
+Former postdoc Nickolay Korabel started a new postdoctoral position at the University of Manchester (Sep.2013)